palantir/osdk-ts/README.md

    >
    > Full docs on the `changesets` tool can be found at the [changesets/changests github repo](https://github.com/changesets/changesets).

-6. If you're curious what the final build output might look like you can run `pnpm build` from root.
+7. If you're curious what the final build output might look like you can run `pnpm build` from root.
-7. Run all lint rules with `pnpm lint` from root.
+8. Run all lint rules and tests with `pnpm check` from root.